djbertolo/indoor-localization-device/indoor-localization-app/project_reference.md

 ├── scripts/
 │   └── map_creator.py               # Utility script to help create the JSON map file
 │
-├── tests/
-|   ├── test_pathfinder.py           # Unit tests for the A* algorithm
-|   ├── test_graph.py                # Unit tests for loading and querying the map
-|   └── test_ekf.py                  # Unit tests for the EKF logic with sample data
 └── main.py                  # Main application entry point
 ```